dolph/recipes/condiments/salsa.md

 > Makes about 1.5 cups.

-Combine in a blender at medium-high speed until smooth:
+Combine in a blender at high speed until smooth (if necessary, add water until fluid):

 - 2 **tomatillos**, husked and rinsed
 - 1 small **shallot**